UKIP In Turmoil After Leader Lover’s Racist Remarks About Meghan Markle

 Jo Marney, a 25-year-old self-described “Presenter.
 Music Journalist.
 Model.
 Actor.
-Brexiteer.” has ignited ire and outrage after hateful, racist texts she sent to a friend came to light.
-The Daily Mail posted texts in which she wrote that Prince Harry‘s ‘black American’ fiancee will ‘taint’ the Royal Family with ‘her seed’ and pave the way for a ‘black king’.
-She added that Markle “is obsessed with race” “her seed will taint our royal family.
-“Just a dumb little commoner” “tiny brain” “this is Britain, not Africa.”
-When the friend pointed out her racism, she replies “lol, so what.”
+Brexiteer” has ignited ire and outrage after hateful, racist texts she sent to a friend came to light.
+The Daily Mail posted the texts in which she wrote that Prince Harry‘s “black American” fiancee will “taint” the Royal Family with “her seed” and pave the way for a “black king.”
+She added that Markle “is obsessed with race,” saying “her seed will taint our royal family.
+Other words that were used include, “Just a dumb little commoner,” “tiny brain,” and “this is Britain, not Africa.”
+When the friend pointed out her racism, she replied “lol, so what.”

 Marney started a relationship with UKIP’s (UK Independence Party) Henry Bolton last December.
 Bolton left his second wife, Tatiana Smurova-Bolton, and their two children to pursue a relationship with Marney.